 My only hesitation?
 They were $360.

 So.
-After a ton of research (and, frankly, ordering and rejecting several pairs of more affordable hiking boots) I took the plunge.
-Now, four years later…were those Danner hiking boots worth the cost?
+After a ton of research (and, frankly, ordering and rejecting several pairs of more-affordable hiking boots), I took the plunge.
+Now, seven years later…are those Danner hiking boots worth the cost?

 Quick Background: What To Know About Danner Hiking Boots